Disease control in forestry

 Myrtle rust is a serious fungal disease that affects plants in the myrtle family.
 Plants in this family include the pōhutukawa, mānuka and rāta.

-The Myrtle rust website has a range of guidance and resources on myrtle rust including where it's been found, what plants it affects, how to identify it and minimise its impacts.
+The Myrtle rust website has guidance and resources on myrtle rust including where it's been found, what plants it affects, how to identify it and minimise its impacts.

 Forestry disease database